 How To Plan A Trip To Italy

-There are three general ways you can plan your trip to Italy — by deciding on when to go, where to go, or what you want to do.
+There are three general ways you can plan your trip to Italy — by deciding when, where, or what you want to do.

 Where To Go vs. When To Go

-That’s to say that traveling in winter is better for doing indoor activities in the cities or alpine sports in the mountains.
-If you decide where to go first, make sure you’re traveling there when the weather is good and the crowds are fewer.
+That’s to say that winter traveling is better for indoor activities in the cities or alpine sports in the mountains.
+If you decide where to go first, ensure you travel there when the weather is good, and the crowds are fewer.